RobiNN1/FileCache-Dashboard/README.md

 ```

 For this to work, phpCacheAdmin should be in the same directory as
-the project or have access to folders outside of website root.
+the project or have access to folders outside the website root.

 ## Requirements